MAIN TYPES of care

-The following are examples of the type of children and young people that might be involved in private fostering arrangement;
+The following are examples of the type of children and young people that might be involved in Private Fostering Arrangements;

 Under the Children Act 1989 (part IX), there are a number of responsibilities designed to safeguard children that may be privately fostered.
 The key points are:

-It is the responsibility of the parent, carer, and anyone else involved in making the private fostering arrangement, to notify the local council of the private fostering arrangement.
+It is the responsibility of the parent, carer, and anyone else involved in making the arrangement, to notify the local council.

 Upon notification, it is up to the LAs to satisfy themselves that the welfare of the children who are privately fostered in their area is safeguarded and promoted.
 They also have to satisfy themselves that private foster carers are suitable and also ensure that private foster carers receive any information that they may need to help them care for the child.

-Why should a LA be made aware of private fostering arrangements?
+Why should a LA be made aware of Private UK Foster Care arrangements?

 Safeguarding the child

-Read more about national Private Fostering here: Notification of Private Fostering – Gov UK.
+Read more about national Private Fostering and Foster Care UK here: Notification of Private Fostering – Gov UK